 When we went on our first holiday on "the Cut" in 1979, we did not know what to expect.
 It was a totally alien environment to us, but we quickly found that we relaxed with the slow pace enforced by the "Rule of the Road".
-Since then, we have fallen in love with life on the Cut, and apart from a short period when the children were young, we've had a boating holiday most years.
+We quickly fell in love with life on the Cut, and apart from a short period when the children were young, we had a boating holiday most years.
 We loved it so much that we started dreaming of the possibility that one day we might get our own boat.
-Now, in 2014, that dream has come to true in the form of "Paws 4 Thought".
+In 2014, that dream came true in the form of "Paws 4 Thought".

 Pat and I would recommend boating holidays to anyone who wants to relax, but is not frightened of a little physical work occasionally.
 Working the locks is great fun, the people you meet are almost always friendly, and one never gets tired of the ever-changing scenery.